Recently Viewed Topics

 Because of the way the scan distribution feature breaks down scans into tasks that can be completed asynchronously, there is some nuance to the way you can interact with scans.

-In order to take advantage of the scan distribution feature with your organization’s scanners, you should create scanner groups.
+You can create scanner groups in order to take advantage of the scan distribution feature with your organization’s scanners.
 Scanner groups maximize the efficiency of your scans by spreading out tasks across the individual scanners you assign to the group, rather than dedicating a single scanner to complete a whole job.

-As tasks are being completed by scanners, you can view the scan results in Tenable.io.
-Each time a task is completed, the scan results will be updated with new data.
-If for some reason a scan fails or is interrupted, the scan results that were already accumulated will not be lost, although the scan will reflect that the process was not completed.
+You can view scan results live, as scanners complete tasks.
+Each time a task completes, Tenable.io updates scan results with new data.
+If a scan fails or is interrupted, Tenable.io retains the already completed results, though the scan reflects that the process was not completed.

 If a job is assigned to multiple scanners and one of those scanners happens to fail, the tasks dispatched to the other scanners will still be completed.

-When you stop a scan, all tasks for that scan are terminated.
-Data gathered from any completed tasks will still be reflected in the results of the scan.
+When you stop a scan, Tenable.io terminates all tasks for the scan.
+The Tenable.io scan results associated with the scan reflect only the completed tasks.
 You cannot stop individual tasks, only the scan as a whole.

-When you a pause a scan, all active tasks for that scan are paused.
+When you a pause a scan, Tenable.io pauses all active tasks for that scan.
 The paused tasks continue to fill the task capacity of the scanner that the tasks were assigned to.
-No new tasks will be dispatched from a paused scan job.
+Tenable.io does not dispatch new tasks from a paused scan job.